 Early History of the Solee family

 This web page shows only a small excerpt of our Solee research.
-Another 188 words (13 lines of text) covering the years 1595 and 1679 are included under the topic Early Solee History in all our PDF Extended History products and printed products wherever possible.
+Another 270 words (19 lines of text) covering the years 1281, 1291, 1318, 1300, 1302, 1595 and 1679 are included under the topic Early Solee History in all our PDF Extended History products and printed products wherever possible.

 Solee Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Solee are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Solee include Sola, Soul, Soule, Sole, Sooley, Soole, Solley, Sollee, Soully, Sully, Soley, Solney and many more.

 Early Notables of the Solee family (pre 1700)

 More information is included under the topic Early Solee Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Solee family to Ireland

-Some of the Solee family moved to Ireland, but this topic is not covered in this excerpt.Another 92 words (7 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Some of the Solee family moved to Ireland, but this topic is not covered in this excerpt.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.